 - Physical risks

-- Climate change has the potential to increase the frequency and scale of weather disasters, which poses risks to our non-life insurance businesses and companies with global operations like ours.
-This may also impact our ability to use historical data to effectively calculate premium rates and plan for payouts for future large-scale disasters.
+- Climate change has the potential to increase the frequency and scale of weather disasters, which also poses risks that may impact our insurance premium rates calculations and insurance claims payments.
 To enhance our ERM process and ensure we are adequately identifying and responding to emerging risks, Tokio Marine conducts scenario analysis using Intergovernmental Panel on Climate Change (IPCC) scenarios to analyze the potential impact of climate on our business.

 - Transition risks

 - As the global momentum toward decarbonization accelerates, we anticipate that regulatory shifts, technological innovation, and asset value fluctuations may alter our business and investment environment and reshape customer needs for new or different products.
-We recognize that as a business we must flexibly respond to these changes, and are developing and offering products and services that cater to these diverse changes.
-The relatively short periods of non-life insurance contracts strengthens our ability to remain agile in addressing these risks through our products.
+We recognize that as a business we must flexibly respond to these changes.

 - Meeting the goals of the Paris Agreement will escalate the necessity for a diverse mix of power sources.
 This could lead to a growth in demand for insurance products that serve the renewables industry, including solar, geothermal, and onshore and offshore wind power.
 To adequately respond to this transition, we intend to enhance our risk evaluation practices in this area, and develop and offer an expanded array of insurance products for renewable energy businesses.